jcdcdev/jcdcdev.Umbraco.PackageTemplate/.github/README.md

 | `--category`           | Package category - Used for `umbraco-marketplace.json`                          | `Developer Tools`                | No       |
 | `--add-client`         | Add a Front End project using Lit.js and TypeScript.
 Configured for Umbraco UI. | `true`                           | No       |

+## Test Sites

+The solution includes a test site for testing your package features against the following Umbraco versions:

+- 10.4.0
+- 12.0.0
+- 13.0.0

+Your package project is automatically referenced in each test site.

+### Running Locally

+On first boot each test site will:

+- Create a SQLite database
+- Create an admin user
+  - Username: `admin@example.com`
+  - Password: `1234567890`
+- Run a uSync import to add starter content

 ## Need help?

 - [Raise an issue](https://github.com/jcdcdev/jcdcdev.Umbraco.PackageTemplate/issues)